rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

             self.conductor_compute_rpcapi.live_migrate_instance(context, instance, scheduler_hint, block_migration,disk_over_commit, request_spec)
         else:
             self.conductor_compute_rpcapi.migrate_server(context, instance, scheduler_hint, True, False, None, block_migration, disk_over_commit, None, request_spec=request_spec)
 {% endhighlight %}

+This simple chunk of code sets up a new dictionary with the scheduled host name, but, because I didn't specify this, it's unimportant for our needs.
+We see from this code that the process calls one of two locations, depending on whether the async setting is included or not.
+The code also reveals that "async" is essentially a live_migration, because this code calls *self.conductor_compute_rpcapi.live_migrate_instance*.
+I kept the includes for this operation to show where it leads.

+#### Exploration 7

-From here we run into the problem mentioned previously of running into the RPC service that enters a land of extreme abstraction.
-While my knowledge of how these RPC services work is limited, the basic functions seem to be that it defines a namespace and sends a message to that namespace.
-Thus far we have actually remained on the Nova API services, and are now passing a message for the Conductor nodes themselves to pick up and begin work within their Managers.
-The RPC call for this looks like the following, with the kw variable here being the payload passed through messenger.
+At this point, we run into the problem mentioned previously regarding the RPC service, which enters a land of extreme abstraction.
+While my knowledge of how these RPC services work is limited, basically it defines a namespace and sends a message to that namespace.
+Thus far, I have stayed in the Nova API services, but now I'm passing a message for Conductor nodes themselves to pick up and begin to work within their managers.
+The RPC call for this looks like the following, with the `kw` variable here being the payload passed through messenger.

-*nova.conductor.rpcapi.ComputeTaskAPI.live\_migrate\_instance* ->
+*nova.conductor.rpcapi.ComputeTaskAPI.live_migrate_instance* ->
 {% highlight python %}
     def live_migrate_instance():
     ...